 The range statement relates to the unit of competency as a whole.
 It allows for different work environments and situations that may affect performance.
 Bold italicised wording in the Performance Criteria is detailed below.

-OH & S requirements
+OH & S requirements include, but are not limited

 - Legislation

 - Personal Protective equipment including LV, HV & arc flash.

 - Material safety management systems

 - Hazardous substances and dangerous goods code

 - Local site inductions procedures